tarosky/taro-ad-fields/readme.md

   'slug_name' => [
     'name'        => 'Verbose Postion Name',
-    'description' => 'About where will be displayed(up to you)', ],
+    'description' => 'About where will be displayed(up to you)', 'mode'        => 'iframe',
+  ],
 ]
 </pre>

+If you set mode as 'iframe', this position will have URL and display ad in very simple HTML pages.
+You can get URL from view link in position list of admin screen.

+This feature is useful to deliver ad in external platform like [Facebook Instant Article](https://instantarticles.fb.com).

 ## Installation